Helping millions of people navigate the world of technology.

 enter the code

-4. Turn Off Windows’ Virtualization Features
+Method 4: Turn off Windows’ Virtualization Features

 Besides disabling VBS, you can also turn off the virtualization service, as VBS can only run properly if all the Virtualization features are active.
-You can follow these steps to disable Virtualization features in Windows:

 Step 1: Search and open Control Panel.